FMuthoniMwangi/Credit-Risk-PD-Modeling/README.md

 ### Why KS Statistic Matters
 The KS statistic measures the maximum separation between cumulative distributions of defaulters vs non-defaulters.
 A higher KS indicates better discriminatory power.
-Our weighted model improved KS from **0.08 → 0.09**, which is modest but in the right direction.
+The weighted model improved KS from **0.0806 → 0.0873**, which is small but in the right direction.

 ### Insights & Next Steps